fengx13/fengx13.github.io/_pages/join us.md

   Collaborate with a major academic medical center with access to **millions of patient records**, including structured and unstructured data across a wide range of diseases.

 - **Impactful Publications**:
   Founded less than a year ago, the lab already has several **student first-author manuscripts** in progress.
-We emphasize **high-quality, clinically relevant publications** over CS conference papers.
+We emphasize **high-quality, clinically relevant publications at high-impact journals** over CS conference papers.

 - **Strong Infrastructure**:
   Well-established data pipelines, robust computing resources, and advanced tooling to support efficient, scalable research.